 Pablo Picasso – La Chèvre (The Goat) (1950)

-Pablo Picasso’s style of recent years varies.
-He made both political paintings, cubist paintings, and colorful landscapes almost like Matisse.
+Pablo Picasso’s style in recent years has varied.
+He made political paintings, cubist paintings, and colorful landscapes almost like Matisse.

 One of his most memorable works is the pregnant goat sculpture named “The Goat – La Chevre”.
 Made of discarded material, including cardboard, plaster, broken jugs, and a worn basket in the snow, the work has its own air and, to tell the truth, a funny, as well as arrogant.